What are cold and flu?

-There’s no cure for the cold and flu can’t be treated with antibiotics, but don’t worry, there are lots of ways you can help make your little one feel better.
+There isnt a cure for the cold or the flu and neither can be treated with antibiotics, but don’t worry, there are lots of ways you can help make your little one feel better.

 For help deciding whether to choose paracetamol or ibuprofen, you should read our quick guide.